-The Ministry of Regional Development oversees searches for partners and business cooperation.
-The Polish Agency for Enterprise Development (PARP) provides financial assistance.
+The Ministry of Regional Development oversees business cooperation and searching for partners.
+In turn, the Polish Agency for Enterprise Development (PARP) provides financial assistance.

 Types of cooperation

-Under an agency agreement, the party accepting orders (agent) agrees to provide on-going intermediary services for the conclusion of agreements with customers or to sign agreements with customers on behalf of the client in exchange for remuneration
+Under an agency agreement, the party accepting an order (agent) agrees to provide on-going intermediary services for the conclusion of agreements with customers or to sign agreements with customers on behalf of the client in exchange for remuneration.

 Partners agree to work together to achieve common business goals.